-Students are required to have a minimum overall GPA of 3.0.

-Students are required to maintain an overall minimum GPA of 3.00 (on a four-point scale) to be eligible for graduation.
+Students are required to have a minimum GPA of 3.0 in their required MSW courses.
+Students are required to maintain a cumulative GPA of 3.00 in their required MSW courses to be eligible for graduation.
 Students whose GPA falls below a GPA may be placed on academic probation, asked to attend an academic success meeting, or to participate in an academic review.